Bringing the hype at BC

 Blue Ridge Community College Screamin’ Eagles Marching Band Agreement

-BRCC students can join the BC Screamin’ Eagles Marching Band and perform music and drill at all home football games and at various other campus and community events throughout the fall semester.
-All students with previous experience in wind instruments, percussion, guitar, electric bass, keyboards and college guard are welcome to participate in the marching band.
+BRCC students can join the BC Screamin’ Eagles Marching Band and perform at all home football games and at various other campus and community events throughout the fall semester.
+All students with previous experience in brass, woodwinds, percussion and color guard are welcome to participate in the marching band.

 To be eligible BRCC student must: